What is wrong with the object paradigm ?

 }

-Now you might interupt me and argue ‘object paradim isn’t just about methods glued to a type’.
+Now you might interrupt me and argue ‘object paradigm isn’t just about methods glued to a type’.
 And you would be right.
-I swept under the rug inheritence.
-This feature actually comes from spotting another codding patter C developers were also doing quite frequently.
-You reproduce the inheritence by agregating types, and using pointer arithmetic, as shown below.
+I swept under the rug inheritance.
+This feature actually comes from spotting another coding pattern C developers were also doing quite frequently.
+You reproduce the inheritance by aggregating types, and using pointer arithmetic, as shown below.

 struct A {